SamanTarique/Python-basic-/README.md

 This repository contains beginner-friendly **Python programs and notes**.
 It is designed for students who are learning Python step by step.
-Each file covers a small concept with examples.
+Each file covers a small concept with examples. (inspired from w3school)

 ---